Retiring comfortably — never mind wealthy — may seem out of reach to many people, given current savings rates and inflation.

 When the stock market crashed amid the coronavirus pandemic, some people likely freaked out and sold their investments.

 You know what?
 Those people took a bad situation and made it even worse.
-They sold their investments right when the market was bottoming out, and then missed the surprise rebound this spring and summer.
+They sold their investments right when the market was bottoming out, and then missed the surprise — and massive — rebound that began soon after.

-The people who are going to retire rich are those who saw an opportunity to snatch up stocks at bargain-basement prices earlier this year.
+The people who are going to retire rich are those who saw an opportunity to snatch up stocks at bargain-basement prices.

 It’s easy to follow the herd, but if you want to be rich, you need to keep a cool head and make rational money decisions even in the midst of a crisis.